cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 3) `.osm` file is then imported into QGis's using [QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/) plugin, the points and polygons layer are exported in `.gml` format.

 #### 2.4.2.
 DLM Land Use Data
-If unavailable, DLM files can be uploaded via the stack-data-uploader in Pirmasens Digital Twin (PSDT) repository.
+If unavailable within the database, DLM files can be uploaded via the stack-data-uploader in Pirmasens Digital Twin (PSDT) repository.
 The link to the DLM file in PSDT is available [here](https://github.com/cambridge-cares/pirmasens/tree/main/psdt/stack-data-uploader-inputs/data/dlm).
 Please note that PSDT is a private repository, permission may be required.
 **Please ensure that the DLM land use data is uploaded in the same PostgreSQL database as the 3D data and OSM data.
 The schema does not have to be the same but all datasets are assumed to be in the same database.**